Honestpuck/apple_complete/README.md

 it will then complete on the the three possibilities.
 If you enter the option `--keychain` then it will complete on all the keychains the system knows about.

+#### networksetup

+If you enter a `-` it will complete on the options (there are a heck of a lot).
+Most options require a service name, if you enter `"` then it will complete on the current service names.

+I will be doing a few more expansions to this but I wanted to get this first version out ASAP.